 Look at all of that melty cheese!
 You are going to LOVE this with your first bite!!

-Unfortunately, we are a bit more limited since we can't eat real Italian bread.
-I like to use the white bread by Canyon Bakehouse and Franz Bakery best.
+Unfortunately, gluten-free people are more limited since we can't eat real Italian bread.
+The best bread for a panini is any kind.
+I like using the best white bread by Canyon Bakehouse and Franz Bakery.